SERVICES BEING PROVIDED BY THE DEPARTMENT

 Promotion of Dairying for generation of more self-employment

-In order to provide self-employment to educated unemployed youth in the State, a scheme of providing dairy unit of 3, 5, 10 and 20 buffalo has been in operation.
+In order to provide self-employment to educated unemployed youth in the State, a scheme of providing dairy unit of 3, 5, 10, 20 and 50 milch animals has been in operation.
 Before recommending his / her name for assistance, the youth is imparted dairy training to make him / her aware of latest scientific methods of milk production, technique of dairy management, clean and wholesome production of milk and adoption of artificial insemination facilities to improve their genetic stock.

 Special livestock production programme for social upliftment